iit-DLSLab/robotlib/README.md

     make check

-Notice that you need to install Robotlib such that the tests can easily loading at run time the shared libraries associated to dummy robots.
+Notice that you need to install Robotlib such that the tests can easily load at run time the shared libraries associated to dummy robots.

 ## Pipeline status